-- ▶ What is meant by a right to defer settlement; - That a right to defer must exist at the end of the reporting period; - ▶ That classification is unaffected by the likelihood that an entity will exercise its deferral right; - That only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a liability not impact its classification.
+- What is meant by a right to defer settlement - ▶ That a right to defer must exist at the end of the reporting period - ► That classification is unaffected by the likelihood that an entity will exercise its deferral right - ▶ That only if an embedded derivative in a convertible liability is itself an equity instrument would the terms of a liability not impact its classification

-The amendments are effective for annual reporting periods beginning on or after 1 January 2024 and must be applied retrospectively.
-The Group is currently assessing the impact the amendments will have on current practice.
+The amendments are effective for annual reporting periods beginning on or after 1 January 2023 and must be applied retrospectively.
+The amendments are not expected to have a material impact on the Group's consolidated financial statements.